CS++ Cohort Program

 If you are not math and/or English-ready or are not sure, you can still apply and we will work with you to determine the best path forward.

-Prior knowledge of computer science (programming, coding, etc.) is not required.
+No prior knowledge of computer science (programming, coding, etc.) is required.

 Application/Admissions Process